A Guide to the Best Snorkeling Spots in the Red Sea

 A boutique eco-resort in El Gouna implemented a "No-Fin" policy for guided lagoon tours to prevent coral breakage.
 Over 24 months, the resort's private house reef saw a 22% increase in hard coral cover and a return of the sensitive Emperor Angelfish.
 This proves that controlled access and expert guidance directly correlate with the quality of the snorkeling experience.

-Snorkeling Equipment and Site Comparison
+Site Comparison

 Location Primary Attraction Difficulty Level Best Access Method Recommended Gear